knative/serving/docs/runtime-user-guide.md

 ## Container Termination

-Knative containers should respond to `SIGTERM` signals to clean-up any resources necessary for a graceful shutdown.
+Knative containers should respond to `SIGTERM` signals to clean-up any resources necessary for a graceful shutdown including open streams.

 ## Connection